zapier/visual-builder/docs/_publish/launch-process/integration-publishing-requirements.md

 * Test early with real users.
 Use the [invite links to beta test](https://platform.zapier.com/manage/share-integration) the integration.
 * Enable backend services so they’re live and accessible during review.
 * Include detailed explanations of non-obvious features in the publishing request notes, including supporting documentation where appropriate.
 Integrations with unclear aspects may be rejected during the review.
 * Your developer should review the [integration check reference documentation](https://platform.zapier.com/publish/integration-checks-reference) while building your integration in order to pass the automatic validation when submitting for publishing.
+To publish your integration, all Errors and Publishing Tasks must be validated.
+Warnings are non-blocking and not strictly required to proceed as they would not prevent you from promoting a version, though we do recommend you review them for usability of your integration.

 ## 1. General